ForBio Annual Meeting 2019 in Trondheim

 Poster presentations are open to all participants.
 Poster boards suitable for A0 posters in portrait orientation (h 120 x w 90 cm) will be provided.
 Please submit your abstract (maximum 350 words) at the time of registration.

-We are pleased to announce exciting pre- and post-conference workshops on science communication and comparative phylogenetic methods.
+We are pleased to announce exciting pre- and post-conference workshops on proposal-writing and legislation framework for biodiversity research.
 Limited places available, sign up when registering for the meeting to make the most of your conference trip to Trondheim!

 Folmer Bokma (CEES, UiO) and Hugo de Boer (NHM, UiO) will give an intensive two-day proposal-writing course.
 To optimize the contact hours, participants will need to prepare for the course by reading several funded research proposals, preparing their case for the course evaluation committee, and by developing their own research proposal concept.